penguinite/onbox/docs/design.md

 I have removed a **lot** of route code, the most significant change is the complete removal of the homepage, about pages, signup page and TemplateObj.
 The login page might still be needed for oAuth so I have kept it in, but the sign up stuff can be easily done using the APIs or `potholectl`.

+## Quark+Pothole

+I still want a social media library, so, fine.
+Quark is gonna be an all-purpose microblogging backend library, and Pothole is gonna be a MastoAPI layer (with federation) built on top of Quark.

 ## Splitting up Pothole into multiple repos before 1.0

 I do not think `potholectl` and `pothole` belong in the same repo.
 It would be nice to split these up, for cleanliness sake.